nktnlx/cs_path_codecademy/1_shipping_costs_calc/README.md

 The shipping costs calculator:
-- prints tariffs for different shipping methods in a table view
+- prints tariffs for different shipping methods in a tabular view
 - takes a weight of a parcel to be shipped from a user input
 - calculates shipping costs for different shipping methods
 - prints the most cost-effective shipping solution for the customer